 These courses provide the opportunity to build depth and sophistication in Global Entrepreneurship, Global Finance, Global Management, Global Marketing, or Global Development.
 Alternatively, a student may choose not to elect a concentration by taking any combination of electives.
 All concentrations require a minimum of 12 credit hours of designated electives.
-Students are allowed only one (1) concentration during the completion of their graduation requirements.
+Students are allowed only one concentration per degree during the completion of their graduation requirements.

 TGE courses purposely aim to contribute meaningfully to the student's development of a global mindset.
 All students are required to successfully complete a three-hour TGE requirement in a country outside of their country of primary citizenship or permanent residence.
 Students with dual citizenship will not receive TGE credit for coursework completed in either country of citizenship.
+Students should also factor in the cost of travel and living expenses when considering which option is appropriate for their academic/professional needs.
 Students have the following options to satisfy the TGE graduation requirement:

-- An approved Winterim or Summerim course outside the student's country of primary citizenship or permanent residence. - An approved Thunderbird three (3) credit hour internship outside of the student's country of primary citizenship or permanent residence.
+- An approved Winterim or Summerim course outside the student's country of primary citizenship or permanent residence. - An approved Thunderbird 3-credit-hour internship outside of the student's country of primary citizenship or permanent residence.
 This option is available provided the student is in good academic standing and has successfully completed all program prerequisites, Foundations, and required coursework.
 Students are responsible for paying the tuition, insurance charges, and all other expenses related to the internship. - A Thunderbird Exchange Program outside of the student's country of primary citizenship or permanent residence.
-While participation in an exchange will satisfy the TGE graduation requirement, the student must enroll in an additional three (3) credits of electives in order to meet the required number of credit hours for the program.
+While participation in an exchange will satisfy the TGE graduation requirement, the student must enroll in an additional three credits of electives in order to meet the required number of credit hours for the program.
 Students are responsible for paying the tuition and fees to Thunderbird.
 Students will also be responsible for books, materials, travel, and living expenses related to the program. - A Thunderbird Module Abroad outside of the student's country of primary citizenship or permanent residence.
 Students are responsible for paying the tuition and fees to Thunderbird.
 Students will also be responsible for books, course packs, materials, travel, and living expenses related to the program. - Successful completion of a Thunderbird Language Immersion Program outside of the student's country of primary citizenship or permanent residence.
-Students should contact language@thunderbird.edu for more information about these programs.
+Students should contact language@thunderbird.edu for more information about these programs. - Successful completion of a Thunderbird Emerging Markets Laboratory (TEM Lab) outside of the student's country of primary citizenship or permanent residence.